katelyn98/katelyn98.github.io/_posts/2022-04-20-vlr-project.md

 ## Related Works

 Several explainable artificial intelligence (AI) techniques have been proposed as new ways to provide insights into the AI's prediction.
-Recently, several empirical studies have evaluated the interpretability of different techniques and their impact on decision-making.
+Such techniques for computer vision tasks traditionally are presented as a heat map, highlighting the regions that most contributed to the model's prediction.
+However, several empirical studies in human-computer interaction literature have evaluated the interpretability of different techniques and their impact on decision-making.
 We present different saliency map techniques and perform empirical studies on different saliency map techniques.

 ### DNN Saliency Maps Compared to Human Attention